Council Tax and completion notices for new builds

 FAQs

-I have received a completion notice, do I need to pay anything?
+I have received a completion notice.
+Do I need to pay anything?

-A completion notice is only served when the council believes the property is complete or could reasonably be complete within 3 months.
+A completion notice is only served when the council believes the property is complete, or could reasonably be complete within 3 months.
 Details about the process and how to appeal are on the completion notice you have received.
-Making an appeal is not grounds for not paying your council tax so you must make payments as the bill asks you to.
-If a change is made and you have overpaid you can ask for this to be refunded.

 What should I do if I disagree with the start date on the completion notice?